ojoadeolagabriel2/payment-transfer-service/README.md

 ```bash
 chmod +x ./deployment/run_locally_via_docker.sh && ./deployment/run_locally_via_docker.sh
 ```
-> note: make sure no other process is on port 8082 with this: `kill -9 $(lsof -t -i:8082)`
+> note: make sure no other process is on port 40001 with this: `kill -9 $(lsof -t -i:40001)`

-> running container will have the name `payment-transfer-service`
+> image will have the name `bank.saudi.fransi/payment-transfer-service` and container name `payment-transfer-service`

 **2**. confirm application is running: